Enkre7/nixos-config/README.md

 # My personnal NixOS config
-With Flakes, Home-manager, Lanzaboot, nixos-hardware, nh (nix-helper) and Sops-nix.
+With Flakes, Home-manager, Lanzaboot, nixos-hardware, nh (nix-helper), impermanence (in test) and Sops-nix (also in test).
 Contain also a custom minimal ISO of nixos to facilitate installation via predefined aliases.

 ## Components